spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs_launch_spec.md

 * `instance_types` - (Optional) A list of instance types allowed to be provisioned for pods pending under the specified launch specification.
 The list overrides the list defined for the Ocean cluster.
 * `restrict_scale_down`- (Optional) Boolean.
 When set to “True”, VNG nodes will be treated as if all pods running have the restrict-scale-down label.
 Therefore, Ocean will not scale nodes down unless empty.
 * `subnet_ids` - (Optional) Set subnets in launchSpec.
 Each element in the array should be a subnet ID.
+* `use_as_template_only` - (Optional, Default: false) launch specification defined on the Ocean object will function only as a template for virtual node groups.

 * `attributes` - (Optional) Optionally adds labels to instances launched in an Ocean cluster.
     * `key` - (Required) The label key.